tnslab/tnslab.github.io/_pages/research.md

 ## 1. Cloud Networking

-We study cloud network data planes that enable containers and virtual machines to exchange data efficiently and predictably.
-Our approach couples workload-aware software stacks with selective hardware acceleration to maximize throughput while minimizing tail latency and CPU cost.
+We investigate the design and optimization of cloud network data planes that enable containers and virtual machines to exchange data with high efficiency and low latency.
+Our research combines workload-aware software network stacks with selective hardware acceleration, aiming to maximize throughput while minimizing CPU utilization and operational overhead.

 ### Focus Areas

-**Programmable data planes**: eBPF/XDP, DPDK, and kernel-bypass techniques for low-latency packet processing; safe in-kernel datapath extensions with verifier-friendly patterns.
+**Workload-aware network stack**: Leveraging advanced kernel-bypass techniques such as eBPF/XDP and DPDK to develop network stacks tailored to specific workload characteristics; incorporating specialized network functions (e.g., congestion control, flow scheduling) optimized for performance and resource efficiency.

-**Accelerated networking**: SmartNIC/DPU/FPGA offload for compute-intensive functions (e.g., TLS/QUIC handshakes, DPI, telemetry aggregation) and queue management at line rate.
+**Hardware-accelerated networking**: Offloading compute-intensive network functions (e.g., TLS/QUIC handshakes, DPI, telemetry aggregation) to programmable hardware devices such as SmartNICs and FPGAs; building high-performance, scalable data planes for diverse cloud workloads.

-**Container/RDMA integration**: transparent RDMA support for TCP/IP workloads, verb-aware tracing, and policy-compliant redirection through user/kernelspace agents.

 ---

 ## 2. Cloud Security

-We build practical security systems that identify and eliminate attack vectors across nodes, VMs, and containers in cloud environments.
-Our work includes runtime security enforcement systems and security enhanced container network interfaces.
+We design and implement practical security systems for cloud environments, capable of identifying and mitigating attack vectors across nodes, virtual machines, and containers.
+Our work emphasizes runtime enforcement and hardware-based isolation to ensure robust protection against sophisticated threats.

 ### Focus Areas

-**Policy synthesis and enforcement**: automatic derivation of least-privilege network and system policies from workload intent, provenance, and runtime context; inline enforcement via eBPF/SmartNICs.
+**Runtime security enforcement**: Automatically deriving least-privilege network and system policies from workload intent, provenance, and runtime context; enforcing these policies inline through mechanisms such as eBPF and SmartNIC-based processing.

-**Zero-trust networked systems**: micro-segmentation and per-workload identity, with continuous attestation of endpoints and data paths.

-**Efficient telemetry**: programmable, low-overhead collection and aggregation that preserves fidelity for forensics while bounding resource usage.
+**Hardware-isolated secyruty enforcement**: Migrating critical security functions from untrusted host CPUs to trusted hardware components such as DPUs and TEEs; ensuring policy enforcement integrity and performance even under potential host compromise.

 ---

 ## 3. AI-Assisted Networked Systems

-We leverage AI—especially large language models (LLMs)—to synthesize, optimize, and validate network functions and configurations, turning expert workflows into repeatable toolchains.
+We leverage AI (e.g., LLMs) to synthesize, optimize, and validate network functions and configurations in runtime.

 ### Focus Areas

-**NF synthesis and composition**: generating match-action pipelines and stateful NFs from formalized intent; compiling to safe eBPF/XDP or P4-like targets under verifier/hardware constraints.

-**Autotuning and design-space exploration**: LLM-orchestrated search over protocol parameters, queueing policies, and offload placements with closed-loop measurement.
+**Network function generation**: Automatically generating match-action pipelines and stateful network functions for programmable hardware targets from high-level, natural language specifications.

-**Configuration and policy generation**: translating topology, SLOs, and traffic descriptions into deployable configurations and policy bundles (e.g., ACLs, routing, rate limits).
+**Configuration and policy generation**: Translating network topology, service-level objectives, and traffic requirements into deployable configurations and policy bundles (e.g., ACLs and routing rules), enabling rapid and error-resistant provisioning of networked systems.